Transitime/core/BUILD.md

 2. transitTimeApi
 3. transitTimeWebApp

-The project can be built for the root directory by running "mvn install".
+The project can be built from the root "core" directory by running "mvn install -skipTests".